 The above positions can all be considered health information managers (with differences in scope and/or responsibilities).

-- They implement health information systems and processes to ensure the complete and accurate documentation of medical records.
+- Implement health information systems and processes to ensure the complete and accurate documentation of medical records.

-- They work with various medical staff, including nurses and doctors, to improve the quality and accuracy of patient data.
+- Work with various medical staff, including nurses and doctors, to improve the quality and accuracy of patient data.

-- They code (or collaborate with coders) to ensure secure and bug-free systems for managing health information.
+- Code (or collaborate with coders) to ensure secure and bug-free systems for managing health information.

-- They perform regular audits to ensure the health information department, techniques, and processes comply with guidelines set out by the American Health Information Management Association, or AHIMA (as well as federal and state laws).
+- Perform regular audits to ensure the health information department, techniques, and processes comply with guidelines set out by the American Health Information Management Association, or AHIMA (as well as federal and state laws).

-- Compliance officers also regularly track audits and denials from third-party auditors and insurance companies and find trends in the data.
+- Collaborate with compliance officers that regularly track audits and denials from third-party auditors and insurance companies and find trends in the data.

-- Health information specialists organize and analyze health information for better utilization, process improvement, preparing reports, and research purposes.
+- Organize and analyze health information for better utilization, process improvement, preparing reports, and research purposes.

 These are only some of the tasks carried out by health information managers.
 Depending on the specific sub-field you end up in, you may have more specialized duties.